PeterDelta/PCSX2/README.md

-I will be compiling the list of patches that I have created or fixed to give a second life to these wonderful games that give us so much nostalgia.
+Compilation of the 50/60 fps patches for PS2 that I have created or fixed, to give a second life to these wonderful games that give us so much nostalgic and keep them organized.

 I publish those that are more advanced, exposing what remains and what I am investigating, where I do not put anything in principle they are complete.

 ## **(#)**